How a passion for his whisky bottle collection inspired a business plan for buying and selling casks...

 As for his enviable collection, Simon has never sold one single bottle.
 “I have opened a load and will always do so.
 I have gifted and shared hundreds of bottles, which has given me great pleasure,” says Simon, who adds: “One day I might even find a space I can put them all on display.”

-To find out more about purchasing Scotch Whisky casks, contact the Masters today.
+To find out more about whisky investment and purchasing Scotch Whisky casks, contact the Masters today.

 Keep up to date by following us on socials: Instagram, Twitter, Facebook, LinkedIn, YouTube.